diz-vara/CarND-LaneLines-P1/P1_writeup.md

 ![image1]

 ####3.
 Lines extraction.
-I didn't use Canny edge extraction: it extracts several edges on wide lines and tends to find edges of dark patches, cracks etc.
 To extract light road markings, I use difference between original image and it's smoothed version.
 Good results was achieved using median blurring.

 ![image2]

-Simple binary threshold extracts lane marking.
+Canny edge detector applyed to difference image extracts borders of lane markings.
 I apply ROI mask to the thresholded image to reduce the amount of work for Hough algorithm.

 ####4.
 Hough transform